Matii96/unifig/README.md

 <a name="goal"></a>

 Unifig aims to provides simple and abstract way of handling app's configuration.
 It allows to load configuration data from multiple sources without changing defined config template.
-Many templates an be defined to further organize code eg. `MainConfiguration` and `ModuleConfiguration`.
+Many templates an be defined to further organize the code eg. MainConfiguration and ModuleConfiguration.

 Adapted configuration data is transformed into templates and validated via [class-transformer](https://github.com/typestack/class-transformer) and [class-validator](https://github.com/typestack/class-validator).